 What Do Tree Kangaroos Eat – Tree Kangaroo Diet

-- Most tree kangaroos are herbivores in nature and eat leaves of the trees they live in.
+- Most tree kangaroos are herbivores in nature and eat the leaves of the trees they live in.

 - They have sharp teeth for tearing leaves and tree bark.